 More Treatment Needed

-As concern widens over the levels of this epidemic, more heroin treatment centers are opening nationwide.
+As concern widens over the levels of this epidemic, more heroin treatment centers are opening nationwide, like the Fort Myers treatment center.
 What’s important, however, is to know that a patient is being treated responsibly by healthcare professionals during rehab.
 The detox process involves withdrawal from the medication, and withdrawal can bring on dangerous symptoms, including vomiting, diarrhea, intense depression, and seizures.
 Careful monitoring of patients is very important, in order to avoid life-threatening situations during withdrawal.

 The acknowledgment of the crisis by the leaders of the US government is important, as the crisis is one that affects everyone in our society.
 People are dying from this addiction, and the hope is that with more government support, we will see more support for those addicted who are in need of help with detox and rehab.
 Let’s hope that the help needed is coming before more lives are lost to this terrible disease.